bengotow/electron-RxDB/manual/database.md

 <img src="./images/database-flow.png">

-The Database connection is managed by the {DatabaseStore}, a singleton object that exists in every window.
+The Database connection is managed by the {RxDatabase}, a singleton object that exists in every window.
 All Database requests are asynchronous.
 Queries are forwarded to the application's `Browser` process via IPC and run in SQLite.

 ## Declaring Models